The business lobby continues to argue that wage theft isn’t a form of theft.

-Among the recommendations made recently by the task force, which was chaired by Allan Fels, was the introduction of criminal sanctions for employers who are found to have engaged in “clear, deliberate and systemic” wage theft.
+It recommends the introduction of criminal penalties for employers who engage in “clear, deliberate and systemic” wage theft.

-“The introduction of criminal sanctions would provide a clear signal to unscrupulous employers that exploitation of migrant workers is unacceptable, and the consequences of doing so can be severe,” the then Jobs and Industrial Relations Minister Kelly O’Dwyer said before last month’s federal election.
+“The introduction of criminal sanctions would provide a clear signal to unscrupulous employers that exploitation of migrant workers is unacceptable, and the consequences of doing so can be severe.”

-Mr Willox was quick to respond on behalf of employers, once again arguing that the government should not impose criminal sanctions on bosses who rip off their workers.
+He urged the government not to impose criminal sanctions on bosses who rip off their workers.

 “While at first glance, this might seem like a good idea, there are many reasons why this is not in anyone’s interests,’’ he said.